dyvenia/elt_workshop/README.md

 - Windows/Mac: [LINK](https://docs.docker.com/get-docker/)
 - Linux: [LINK](https://docs.docker.com/engine/install/#server)

+### 4. Authenticate with Docker Hub
+`docker login`
+Docker will ask you to provide your DockerHub username and password.
+Provide your username and access token, which you can generate in `hub.docker.com -> fingerprint icon -> Account Settings -> Security -> New Access Token`.

 ### 4. Install docker-compose
 > **NOTE** Linux-only (it's built into Docker on other systems)
 ```